Ferdilii/motorized_macro_rail_int_fix/README.md

 Hit the `next` button to take all of the photos.
 You can pause/resume the process with the `next` button or cancel it with the `back` button.
-If you find a need to abort everything quickly, you can press the `reset` button but this will lead to the motor driving current through your `a4988` chip if it's spinning so I suggest reserving `reset` for exceptional situations.
+If you find a need to abort everything quickly or just want to start over, you can press the `reset` button (I suggest using next/back over reset if the motor is spinning).

 When all photos are taken, you have the option of repeating the process in the reverse direction with the 'next' button or starting over with the 'back' button.